notion-enhancer/notion-enhancer/api/README.md

 # api

-the standard api available to and depending on by the enhancer's mods and core
+the standard api used by the enhancer's mods and core